dtonhofer/minizinc_experiments/building_minizinc/README.md

 - The "Chuffed" solver libraries and tools: [Building Chuffed](building_chuffed.md)
 - The "libminizinc" libraries and tools: [Building libminizinc](building_libminizinc.md)

-You want to first build "Gecode" and possibly "Chuffed".

-In particular, "libminizinc" needs files provided by "Gecode".
+You want to first build Gecode and Chuffed.
+In particular, "libminizinc" needs files provided by Gecode.

 Here is an image depicting how these elements fits together (reality may differ slightly, always open to fixes):